 Program of Study

-The part-time degree program is designed to be completed in one, two, or three years, depending upon a participant’s time to devote to the program.
+The degree program is designed to be completed in one, two, or three years, depending upon a participant’s time to devote to the program.
+Students can take the program part-time or full-time.
 Classes are typically scheduled in the late afternoons, evenings, or weekends to meet the demands of working professionals.
-Students are required to complete forty-two units of required course work for the degree: forty units of core curriculum and two units of electives.
+Students are required to complete forty-two units of required course work for the degree.

 LHCO 202.
 Strategic Management and Organizational Change (4 units)

 LHCO 219.
 Process Improvement in Health Care (4 units)